SamsadSajid/git_rebase_tut/README.md

 Niggah wut?!

-:Hey Master Gibbs, How do you treat women?
+:Hey Master Gibbs, how do you treat women?

 :As object, cap'n.